linviewio/linview-oss/helm/README.md

 ## Optional

 If you don't have an existing Linstor cluster, you can spin one up quickly on Kubernetes using Piraeus (https://github.com/piraeusdatastore/piraeus) or the Piraeus Operator.
-Then, just use the piraeus controller service when using setup.sh and updating values.yaml.
+Then, just use the piraeus controller service as HOST IP and HOST PORT when using setup.sh and updating values.yaml.

 ## Steps